Sutton, London: The Rolling Stones

 The Rolling Stones were first spotted at the Red Lion public house (now the Winning Post) in Sutton High Street.
 The band played several early gigs there in 1963, and, during one, the audience included impresario/music manager Giorgio Gomelsky, who spotted the band and signed them up for a residency at Richmond's Crawdaddy Club, months before they made the charts.

 It was at the pub that Charlie Watts and Bill Wyman, on 23 January 1963, became permanent members of the band:

 In 2011, the Winning Post was added to a list of buildings and structures of local significance.

 Economy

 Sutton is one of the eleven major metropolitan centres identified in the London Plan in a borough that benefits from very low crime by London standards.
 The town contains a major retail district, centred on Sutton High Street.

 Sutton has over 6,800 businesses, an increase of about 19% since 1994.
 863 new companies were formed in Sutton in 2012, the highest number since records began.
-Most of these were small or medium-sized, but several large businesses, such as Reed Business Information, the media publishing company, are also present and have substantial office space in the town: Reed occupies the large Quadrant House office building next to the station, and is a major local employer.
+Most of these were small or medium-sized, but several large businesses, such as RELX, the information and analytics company, are also present and have office space in the town: RELX occupies Sutton Park House opposite the police station, and is a major local employer.